ki4jgt/Tale-js/README.md

 ```

 # Documentation
 Tale-js interacts with 2 page elements, an element which displays your text (markdown formatted) called #page, and the body background image (to set chapter themes).
-You need a #page element, so text can be printed to the user.

 ## Formatting
 Tale-js books are in JSON, with a key for each chapter/location.
 JSON does not allow multi-lined strings.
 Your JavaScript will have to be minified into a single string.